Skip to main content Skip to accessibility

 • ensure that complaints are dealt with in a fair, unbiased, timely and confidential manner

-• enable the organisation to use the insight received to understand the needs of our customers and improve service, satisfaction and performance
+• enable the organisation to use the learning and insight received to understand the needs of our customers and improve service, satisfaction and performance

 Scope

 This policy applies to all customer feedback received across the Government of Jersey.
-It applies to all employees, agency workers, contractors and volunteers in relation to feedback about services provided to our customers.
+It applies to all employees, agency workers, contractors, volunteers.

 • how we administer services and the processes we use